-Interfund activity is reported as either loans transfers.
+Interfund activity is reported as either loans or transfers.
 Loans between funds are reported as interfund receivables and payables as appropriate and are subject to elimination upon consolidation.
-All other interfund Transfers transactions are treated as transfers. represent a permanent reallocation of resources between funds.
+All other interfund transfers. transactions treated Transfers are as represent a permanent reallocation of resources between funds.
 Transfers between funds are netted against one another as part of the reconciliation of the change in fund balances in the fund financial statements to the change in net assets in the government-wide financial statements.

-q.
+g.
 Cash and Cash Equivalents: